fall 2014 — Independent

-This is an individual school project that involves app analyses, user flow, wireframes, visual mocks, prototypes (Marvel/Origami), and an app website completed in 12 weeks.
+This is an independent school project that involves app analyses, user flow, wireframes, visual mocks, prototypes (Marvel/Origami), and an app website completed in 12 weeks.
 Thank you to the Facebook design team (Andy Chung, Vivian Wang, and Brandon Walkin) for partnering with my class for weekly critiques and support.
 You can view the Loco prototype here, and visit my process site here.

-Travellers have to know somebody local, book a tour guide, or be lucky enough to bump into a local that offers to show them around in order to fully experience a new place they're visiting.
+Travelers have to know a local, book a tour guide, or bump into a local that offers to show them around in order to fully experience a new city.

-Loco bridges the gap between travellers and locals so that they can truly understand the culture and places they visit opposed to only seeing tourist spots created and moulded for them.
+Loco bridges the gap between travellers and locals so that they can experience the culture and places they visit opposed to only seeing tourist spots.

 User onboarding is the user’s initial experience with your brand and product.
 It spans from the moment someone starts to sign up for your product, until the moment they realize how your product is going to improve their life.
 I wanted to ensure that users understand what Loco does, how it will benefit them, and ultimately show them how to use the app.